applequist/applequist.github.io/content/posts/2024-05-08-full-markdown.md

 +++
 title = 'On your Mark(down)!
 Go!'
-description = 'Show rendering of (almost) all Markdown constructs.' author = 'Brieuc Desoutter' date = 2024-05-08T10:35:53+03:00 draft = true
+description = 'Show rendering of Markdown constructs.' author = 'Brieuc Desoutter' date = 2024-05-08T10:35:53+03:00 draft = true
 +++

-This document demonstrates how we style all markdown syntax constructs.
+This document demonstrates how ~~all~~ most markdown constructs are rendered.
+It probably has too many titles.
+Just so you know...

+## Headings

+All headings are visually separated from the content above.
+Headings 1, 2 and 3 are rendered in bold.
+Headings 4, 5, and 6 are rendered in normal text.

+## Paragraphs (header 2)

+Separate paragraphs with a blank line.

+Like this.

+For line breaks.
+End a line with 2 or more whitespaces and then return.

-## Basic Text Style (Header 2)
+## Basic Text Style

 ### Emphasis (Header 3)